Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 ### Services lifetime:

+In ASP.NET Core MVC, there are 3 different ways to register services with build-in dependency injection:

+- Singleton (AddSingleton<>) <--Same instance/object for all entire application.
+The service is registerd with the first time they are requested and the same instance/object of the service will be used throughout the lifetime of the application.
+(When you change something you need to stop application, and rerun it againg to apply new changes).
+Singleton --> Creates only single object and keep the data of this object all the time while application is running.

-- Transient(AddTransient<>) <-- A new instance of the service will be created every time it is requested.Every time when you use this service or call this service then new instance will be created
+- Transient(AddTransient<>) <-- A new instance/object of the service will be created every time it is requested.Every time when you use this service or call this service then new instance will be created and discarded when it is no longer needed.
+Will create new object every time when needed and discard the object when function has been executed.
+Works opposite way than Singleton

 - Scoped (AddScoped<>) <-- These are created once per client request. instance will be the same for all http request.

-- Singleton (AddSingleton<>) <--Same instance for all entire application.
-(When you change something you need to stop application, and rerun it againg to apply new changes)
+This means that the same instance/object of the service will be used throughout the entire request, but a new instance/object will be created for each subsequent request.

 ...................................................................................................